"MedicalWebPage"

 • Better heart health: Dancing can help strengthen the heart and help with blood circulation.
 As little as twenty minutes of dance thrice a week is beneficial.
 With the lowered risk of heart disease, dance is a proven method to maintain better overall health.

-• Lowered stress: Dance has a way of lowering stress and improving mood.
+• Lowered stress: Dance and music are known to help lowering stress and improve mood.
 It aids in releasing endorphins that make you feel better and helps you relax more.

 • Builds endurance: This is especially useful for those who need to lose weight or get more active.
 Regular dance therapy can help build physical endurance, just like cardio workouts do.